210 Staff Made Redundant Secured Protective Award of Eight Weeks Pay

 How We Helped

-Stephen Pinder, Partner and specialist Employment Solicitor gave legal advice to a number of staff about what they could claim after losing their jobs.
+One of our specialist Employment Solicitors gave legal advice to a number of staff about what they could claim after losing their jobs.

 A Protective Award Claim is paid by the Insolvency Service to staff who meet the criteria above.
 It is: